eclipse/mosaic.website/content/docs/visualization/statistics.md

 	<source>NameOfSource</source>
 </statistic>
 ```
-_Source options of Statistics Visualizer_
+_Source options of Statistics Output_

 ## Application

-This section will demonstrate the basic idea and usage of the Statistics Visualizer depending on the
+This section will demonstrate the basic idea and usage of the Statistics Output depending on the
 individual requirements.
-Besides the retrieving raw data, the Statistics Visualizer has further features for
+Next to retrieving raw data, the Statistics Output has further features for
 processing of the obtained data.

 1. `source`: Data to obtain, choose between: